tmacdou4/2019-nCov/README.md

 I have made an install.sh script that can install all of the dependencies in a fresh conda environment (called nCov_env).
 So, for the install script to work, you must have conda or miniconda installed.
 If you already have a environment with most or all of the requirements, go ahead and try the various parts.
 It might be however advisable to stick to tensorflow 1.XX however as I don't think backwards compatibility is guaranteed between major releases.

-## Contents of this repo
+## Contents of this repo:
+The report notebook is the main bread and butter of this repository. unfortunately, it is poorly formated on github but might look a lot better cloned and then viewed locally!
+The photos that aren't embedding properly are found in the Docking/ directory, if you want to see them

-I did most of the work in several separate notebooks, then consolidated the work into the final report notebook.
-So, there should be no need to dive into the other directories, but if you want to poke around the code or look at specific data files, be my guest!
+but if you want to poke around the code or look at specific data files, be my guest!

 Data is stored in /Data (for both dataset generation and the two methods)